 - Number of eggs

 - Nestling age

 - Interesting observations

-In 2016, WVWA will be adding to the program by banding nestlings.
+In 2016, WVWA added to the program by banding nestlings.
 Click here to learn more about bird banding.
 All data collected will be entered online through NestWatch, the Cornell Lab of Ornithology’s citizen science project.